essenius/FitNesseRun/readme.md

 ## Return Variables
 - **FitNesse.StartCommand**: the command to start FitNesse using this configuration
 - **FitNesse.WorkFolder**: the work folder that needs to be used for this configuration

-##What's New
-- 0.4.10: Initial release
-- 0.4.14: Added Cleanup Target toggle
-- 0.4.15: Bug fixes with moving Wiki content to FitNesseRoot and in content generation of plugins.properties; new icon; added firewall rules for incoming traffic on FitNesse and FitSharp ports
-- 0.4.16: Introduction of Unblock Ports toggle
-- 0.4.32: Support running browser based tests (Chrome, Firefox, IE) on hosted agents; cleaned up logging (more to debug)
-- 0.4.34: Introduced support for partial plugins.properties.* files (added to plugins.properties to support classic plugins)